-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 August 2023
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 August 2023, Revised April 2024

-We thank seminar participants at the Renmin University of China for helpful comments.
+We thank Douglas Almond, Hanming Fang, Ruixue Jia, Shanjun Li, Tong Liu, Alberto Salvo, Joseph Shapiro, Cheng Keat Tang, Shaoda Wang, Shang-Jin Wei, Jinhua Zhao and other participants at seminars and conferences for helpful comments.
 All errors are our own.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.